mrumkovskis/tresql/docs/language-quide.md

 ```

 ### <a name="wiki-nesting-objects"/> Nesting objects
-Let us proceed at once to the more complex topic of including nested objects in your results, since this was one of the main reasons to use ONQL (for the more basic ONQL usage, proceed to next section).
+Let us proceed at once to the more complex topic of including nested objects in your results, since this was one of the main reasons to use TreSQL (for the more basic TreSQL usage, proceed to next section).

 We have already seen this query in [Quickstart](#quickstart) section:
 ```